 - 1.1.
 Full Council will determine the annual schedule of meetings for the Council, Cabinet, Committees and Sub-Committees, including the date, time and location.
 Where practicably possible, the month of August should be avoided when scheduling meetings, briefings, workshops, training and extraordinary meetings.
-There will be a general presumption against alterations to the date, time and venue for meetings. - Local Government Act 1972, Schedule 12, Part 1, (S.3) - 1.2.
-An Extraordinary Meeting of the Council can be called by the Chair, or five Councillors can ask the Chair, in writing, to call an Extraordinary Meeting.
-If the Chair does not agree, then those Councillors can call the meeting by giving written notice to the Monitoring Officer.
-The Monitoring Officer, in consultation with the Chair, may also call an Extraordinary Meeting. - 1.3.
-When it is necessary to alter the date, time and/or location of the Cabinet, a committee or sub-committee meeting, or to arrange a special meeting of the Cabinet, a committee or sub-committee, the Monitoring Officer or appropriate Democratic Services Officer will consult the Leader/Chair of the relevant Cabinet, Committee or Sub-Committee before any action is taken.
-The Leader/Chair of the Cabinet, Committee or Sub-Committee will then determine the matter.
+There will be a general presumption against alterations to the date, time and venue for meetings. - 1.2.
+In the event of exceptional circumstances beyond the control of the council or where it would be detrimental to the effective delivery of council business to proceed with a scheduled meeting, the Chair, in consultation with the political leaders, may alter the date, time and/or location of a meeting of council.